-The main technical advancement introduced with the Mk-II is the "movable frame" construction concept.
-The Mk-II is built around a skeleton-like frame, with all thrusters, fuel tanks, weapons and so forth mounted on the frame, and minimal amounts of armor applied to those critical areas that need protection.
+The main technical advancement introduced with the Mk-II was the movable frame construction concept.
+The Mk-II was built around a skeleton-like frame, with all thrusters, fuel tanks, weapons and so forth mounted on the frame, and minimal amounts of armor applied to those critical areas that needed protection.
 With the advent of portable beam weaponry, a mobile suit was typically destroyed with one or two well-placed shots regardless of its armor; therefore, it was decided that otherwise useless armor would be sacrificed for lighter weight - and thus greater speed and maneuverability.
-When word of the Mk-II's development reaches the underground Anti-Earth Union Group movement, its leaders decide to move openly to capture one of the prototype mobile suits.
+When word of the Mk-II's development reached the underground Anti-Earth Union Group movement, its leaders decided to move openly to capture one of the prototype mobile suits.
 Not only would this serve to give the AEUG access to the movable frame technology, but it would allow them to openly prove to the entire Earth Sphere that the Titans - now developing new war technologies - had other plans for the otherwise independent-minded space colonists.